velexi-corporation/VLXI-Cookiecutter-Julia/README-Template-Usage.md

 * `src`: directory for source code

-  * `Example.jl` is an example Julia module.
+  * `ExampleModule.jl` is an example Julia module.
-  * `TypeTemplate.jl` is an example source file for defining a type.
+  * `ExampleType.jl` is an example source file for defining a type.
-  * `MethodTemplate.jl` is an example source file for defining methods.
+  * `ExampleMethods.jl` is an example source file for defining methods.

 * `test`: directory for test code